boda-akos/STM32-Arduino-S6B33B2-Samsung-LCD-test/README.md

 # STM32-Arduino-S6B33B3-Samsung-LCD-test

-Adafruit GFX support and text, limited rotation.
-Some but not all GFX functions tested to work well.
+Adafruit GFX and text support, limited rotation.
+Most (not all features tested) GFX functions seem to work.

 A chinese vendor sells these displays at 0.99$ on Aliexp., controller could be a S6B33B3 or a variant of B2.